Roots in Giumaglio, Switzerland

 Fathers Pozzi, Grassi, Vedova, and Broggini (1719-1725)

-Father Giovanni Giacomo Vedova (signed all baptism records except for his first to in the Latin form "Vidua") served as vicar of the parish for three and a half years from December 1720 until about August 1724.
+Father Giovanni Giacomo Vedova (signed all baptism records except for his first two in the Latin form "Vidua") served as vicar of the parish for three and a half years from December 1720 until about August 1724.
 During two of Father Vedova's absences and after his departure, Father Carlo Giuseppe Coraggionus (Coraggini?), the Vicar of Coglio, filled in.

 Father Remigio Broggini served as vicar for about one year from November 1724 until about October 1725.

 Father Giovanni Angelo Broggini (1726-1747)

 Father Broggini's records were often sparse on details (omitting the names of the fathers of children's parents and godparents in baptism records and not recording the deaths of children under the age of about 16, the age of communion), but became more thorough and consistent following a visit by archbishop (whose name is only partially legible) on June 23, 1741, which interestingly was either recorded or endorsed by the Reverend Dom.
 Cancellario Dominicus Antonius Calzonio, Broggini's future successor.
 However, while the baptism records improved thereafter in their thoroughness, death records in Broggini's handwriting ended a month later.
 At some point, Father Calzonio either took over recording the death records on Broggini's behalf or began back entering the records, but often without full details.

 During Father Broggini's tenure, strings of unspecified maladies struck the parish nearly each year (generally in the winter) between 1742 and 1744.
 Five adults died between October 22 and December 1, 1742; and four or five adults, three beyond the age of 60, died between January 24 and March 3, 1744.